karolkieglerski/chef-training/README.md

 2. Create chef repository and configure chef
 3. Add your VM to nodes and environments
 4. Generate your first cookbook
-5. Write your first receipe and run cookbook with knif-zero
+5. Write your first recipe and run cookbook with knife-zero
 6. Run cookbook with knife
 7. Write your first cookbook
 8. Use cookbook from supermarket